Zhaner-Bugger/HW4/README.md

 StaffContentFlaggingTest

 Running JUnit:
+THe JUnits are in the FunctionCose/src and need you to lunch ecplise for it to work.
-You will need to configure you run on ecplise to run these JUnits.
+You will then need to configure you run on ecplise to run these JUnits.
 StaffFunctionalityTest
 StaffReportingTest
 StaffContentFlaggingTest